History of Virginia: Reconstruction

 The 1868 constitutional convention included 33 white Conservatives, and 72 Radicals (of whom 24 were Blacks, 23 Scalawag, and 21 Carpetbaggers.
 Called the "Underwood Constitution" after the presiding officer, the main accomplishment was to reform the tax system, and create a system of free public schools for the first time in Virginia.
 After heated debates over disfranchising Confederates, the Virginia legislature approved a Constitution that excluded ex-Confederates from holding office, but allowed them to vote in state and federal elections.

 Under pressure from national Republicans to be more moderate, General Schofield continued to administer the state through the Army.
 He appointed a personal friend, Henry H. Wells as provisional governor.
 Wells was a Carpetbagger and a former Union general.
 Schofield and Wells fought and defeated Hunnicutt and the Scalawag Republicans.
 They took away contracts for state printing orders from Hunnicutt's newspaper.
 The national government ordered elections in 1869 that included a vote on the new Underwood constitution, a separate one on its two disfranchisement clauses that would have permanently stripped the vote from most former rebels, and a separate vote for state officials.
-The Army enrolled the Freedmen (ex-slaves) as voters but would not allow some 20,000 prominent whites to vote or hold office.
+The Army enrolled the Freedmen (ex-enslaved) as voters but would not allow some 20,000 prominent whites to vote or hold office.
 The Republicans nominated Wells for governor, as Hunnicutt and most Scalawags went over to the opposition.

 The leader of the moderate Republicans, calling themselves "True Republicans," was William Mahone (1826–1895), a railroad president and former Confederate general.
 He formed a coalition of white Scalawag Republicans, some blacks, and ex-Democrats who formed the Conservative Party.
 Mahone recommended that whites had to accept the results of the war, including civil rights and the vote for Freedmen.
 Mahone convinced the Conservative Party to drop its own candidate and endorse Gilbert C. Walker, Mahone's candidate for governor.
 In return, Mahone's people endorsed Conservatives for the legislative races.
 Mahone's plan worked, as the voters in 1869 elected Walker and defeated the proposed disfranchisement of ex-Confederates.

 When the new legislature ratified the 14th and 15th amendments to the U.S. Constitution, Congress seated its delegation, and Virginia Reconstruction came to an end in January 1870.
 The Radical Republicans had been ousted in a non-violent election.
 Virginia was the only southern state that did not elect a civilian government that represented more Radical Republican principles.
 Suffering from widespread destruction and difficulties in adapting to free labor, white Virginians generally came to share the postwar bitterness typical of the southern attitudes.
 Historian Richard Lowe argues that the obstacles faced by the Radical Republican movement made their cause hopeless: